-Both PWM controllers use the lower MOSFET's on-resistance -- $R{DS(ON)}$ to monitor the current for protection against shorted outputs.
-The sensed current from the ISEN pin is compared with a current set by a resistor connected from the OCSET pin to ground,.
+Both PWM controllers use the lower MOSFET's on-resistance $\{R{DS(ON)}\}$ to monitor the current for protection against shorted outputs.
+The sensed current from the ISEN pin is compared with a current set by a resistor connected from the OCSET pin to ground.

-$$R{\text{OCSET}} = \frac{11.2V \bullet (R{\text{CS}} + 100\Omega)}{I{\text{OC}} \bullet R{\text{DS}(\text{ON})}}$$
+$$R{OCSET} = \frac{9.6V \bullet (R{CS} + 100\Omega)}{I{OC} \bullet R{DS(ON)}}$$

-Where, I{OC} is a desired overcurrent protection threshold and R{CS} is the value of the current sense resistor connected to the I{SEN} pin.
+Where, I{OC} is a desired Over-Current protection threshold and R{CS} is the value of the current sense resistor connected to the I{SEN} pin.

-If the lower MOSFET current exceeds the overcurrent threshold, a pulse skipping circuit is activated.
+If the lower MOSFET current exceeds the Over-Current threshold, a pulse skipping circuit is activated.
 The upper MOSFET will not be turned on as long as the sensed current is higher then the threshold value.
 This limits the current supplied by the DC voltage source.
-This condition keeps on for eight clock cycles after the overcurrent comparator was tripped for the first time.
-If after these first eight clock cycles the current exceeds the overcurrent threshold again in a time interval of another eight clock cycles, the overcurrent protection latches and disables the chip.
-If the overcurrent condition goes away during the first eight clock cycles, normal operation is restored and the overcurrent circuit resets itself sixteen clock cycles after the overcurrent threshold was exceeded the first time, Figure 6.
+This condition keeps on for eight clock cycles after the Over-Current comparator was tripped for the first time.
+If after these first eight clock cycles the current exceeds the Over-Current threshold again in a time interval of another eight clock cycles, the Over-Current protection latches and disables the chip.
+If the Over-Current condition goes away during the first eight clock cycles, normal operation is restored and the Over-Current circuit resets itself sixteen clock cycles after the Over-Current threshold was exceeded the first time, Figure 8.

-FIGURE 6.
-OVERCURRENT PROTECTION WAVEFORMS
+FIGURE 8.
+OVER-CURRENT PROTECTION WAVEFORMS

-If load step is strong enough to pull output voltage lower than the undervoltage threshold, the chip shuts down immediately.
+If load step is strong enough to pull output voltage lower than the Under-Voltage threshold, the chip shuts down immediately.

-Because of the nature of the used current sensing technique, and to accommodate wide range of the R{DS(ON)} variation, the value of the overcurrent threshold should represent overload current about 150%...180% of the nominal value.
-If accurate current protection is desired, a current sense resistor placed in series with the lower MOSFET source may be used.
+Because of the nature of the used current sensing technique, and to accommodate wide range of the R{DS(ON)} variation, the value of the Over-Current threshold should represent overload current about 150%...180% of the nominal value.
+If more precise current protection is desired, a current sense resistor placed in series with the lower MOSFET source may be used.